What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 Let's stay here for a minute, because I think it matters.

-There is a layer to inheriting money that financial guides almost never address.
-And it's the layer that actually drives most of the decisions, for better or worse.
+There is a hidden layer to inheriting wealth that traditional financial guides almost never address, yet it is the exact layer that quietly drives most major financial decisions, for better or worse.
+When an account changes hands, we don't just inherit capital; we inherit a complex web of emotions, expectations, and historical family dynamics.

-It's the money stories that get inherited right alongside the assets.
-If the person who left you this money was secretive about finances, or if you were kept out of financial decisions during a marriage or partnership, those dynamics don't disappear when the account gets transferred into your name.
+We must also recognize that money stories get inherited right alongside the actual assets.
+If the person who left you this money was deeply secretive about finances, or if you were historically kept out of financial decisions in your family or a past partnership, those ingrained psychological scripts do not vanish when the assets hit your account.
+Those old patterns reappear, dictating how you save, spend, or avoid the money entirely.

-And for couples navigating an inheritance together, it can surface differences in money values, risk tolerance, and priorities that were never fully examined before.
+Furthermore, for couples navigating an inheritance together, the transition acts as a stress test for the relationship.
+It abruptly forces to the surface differing money values, unspoken risk tolerances, and competing priorities that may have never been fully examined before.

-It's why the planning I do is designed to hold both.
-The technical complexity and the human experience underneath it.
-Because when those two things are addressed together, the decisions that get made tend to actually stick.
+It is why the financial planning frameworks I build are deliberately designed to hold both pieces at once: the cold, technical complexities of tax and portfolio architecture, and the deeply human experience unfolding underneath them.
+Because when those two realities are addressed together, the financial decisions you make don’t just look good on paper, they actually stick.

 What do I actually want this money to do?